** Some Would Deny Christ On The Cross

 3. Devotion to the Stations of the Cross

-Practiced especially during Lent, the faithful meditated on Christ’s suffering and offered their own trials in union with His Passion.
+Practiced especially during Lent, but also at any time, the faithful meditated on Christ’s suffering and offered their own trials in union with His Passion.
 This devotion was encouraged in nearly every parish.

 ---